 - at the other end of the scale may be a small “teardrop” caravan specifically designed to make towing even easier;

-- in its guide for those new to the delights of caravanning, the Camping and Caravanning Club has published some helpful advice on making the most of your purchase.
-You may also wish to check out our Beginner’s Guide to Caravans.
+In its guide for those new to the delights of caravanning, the Camping and Caravanning Club has published some helpful advice on making the most of your purchase.
+You may also wish to check out our own guide too, the Beginner’s Guide to Caravans.

-When you were choosing your caravan, one of the most important consideration may have been the space and layout it offered.
+When you were choosing your caravan, one of the most important considerations is likely to have been the space and layout it offered.

 Although relatively small, you may be surprised by the ingenuity with which modern caravan designers have been able to exploit every possible opportunity for maximising the useful floor area.

 If you are new to caravanning, however, choosing the suitable cover may be confusing and somewhat hit and miss.
-At Cover4Caravans we are specialists in finding just that insurance whatever the make or model you might have bought.
+At Cover4Caravans we are specialists in finding just that insurance.
+We will suggest the most suitable and cost-effective cover insurance cover options for your own unique circumstances.

 The broadest rule of thumb is that the heavier the caravan the heavier and more powerful car you need to tow it.
 This may be made more difficult by the fact that the manufacturer is likely to have stipulated a Mass in Running Order Weight (MIRO) or unladen weight of the caravan.
 This is considerably less important or useful than the Maximum Technically Permissible Laden Mass (MTPLM), which combines not only the crude weight of the caravan but also its maximum laden weight.

-The more you investigate, the more you may be baffled by the various descriptions and ways of calculating the ratio of caravan to vehicle weight.
-A series of guides published by Caravan Talk covers everything from towing limits, measuring the weight and nose weight of your caravan, tips on reversing with a caravan.
+The more you investigate, the more you may be baffled by the various descriptions and ways of calculating the ratio of the caravan to its vehicle weight.
+A comprehensive article published by Out and About Live on the 19th of May 2020, discussed the various weights and ratios you are likely to encounter – including such terms as the nose weight and those relating to loading and towing your caravan.

 On the road